OpenAgricultureFoundation/openag_brain_install_rpi/README.md

 `openag_python` commands are available globally via the `openag` command.

+## Running as a service(background) using systemd

+You can set up openag_brain to run at startup using the linux builtin `systemctl` command:

+`sudo systemctl enable openag.service`

 ## Using for Development

 If you want to contribute to [openag_brain](https://github.com/OpenAgInitiative/openag_brain),